Long time universality of black-hole lasers: Conclusions and outlook

-Once the spontaneous Hawking effect has been finally observed, an important next step is the observation of the backreaction of the emitted Hawking radiation, which in a real black hole causes its evaporation, a process studied within a semiclassical framework.
-The nonlinear regime of a black-hole laser provides an ideal scenario to observe the analog of this effect: even though the full nonlinear dynamics of a condensate, described by the Gross-Pitaevskii equation, is very different to that of a real black hole, described by Einstein equations, still we can expect that the analog system can inspire some ideas on the final fate of a real astrophysical system.
+The amplification of the quantum fluctuations produced in a black-hole laser provides an ideal scenario where to start investigating backreaction effects in analog gravity: even though the full nonlinear dynamics of a condensate, described by the Gross-Pitaevskii equation, is very different to that of a real black hole, described by Einstein equations, and the lasing amplification process strongly modifies the statistics of fluctuations, making them more classical, still we can expect that the analog system can inspire some ideas for the final fate of a real astrophysical system.
 For instance, one may wonder what is the black-hole equivalent of the long-time phase diagram.

 From a more general perspective, the current work provides a new scenario of emission of solitons, of interest not just within the condensed matter community \cite{Hakim1997,Burger1999,Denschlag97} but also for other fields such as nonlinear optics \cite{Mollenauer1980,Cundiff1999} or quantum fluids of light \cite{Amo2011,Sich2012,Opala2018}, where similar nonlinear equations of motion are satisfied.
-The CES state represents an interesting scenario for the fields of quantum transport and atomtronics \cite{Seaman2007,Panday2019}.
+In addition, the CES state represents an attractive system for the fields of quantum transport and atomtronics \cite{Seaman2007,Panday2019}.

 Several possible lines of research follow the results of this work.
 For instance, the strong robustness of the CES regime here described suggests that it is an intrinsic state of the background flow.
-Therefore, a detailed study of its properties is in order \cite{deNova2020a}.
-Future work should address the effect of quantum fluctuations on the evolution of the black-hole laser here described, devoting special attention to the stability of the CES state \cite{deNova2020a}.
-Finally, the present results can serve as the basis for a thorough analysis of the signatures of black-hole lasing, thus providing key elements for a future unambiguous identification.
+Therefore, a detailed study of its properties is in order.
+Future work should also address the effect of quantum fluctuations on the evolution of a black-hole laser, devoting special attention to the backreaction and the stability of the CES state \cite{deNova2020a}.

 \acknowledgments

 We would like to devote this work to the memory of Renaud Parentani, with whom we enjoyed valuable discussions, especially during the visit of one of us (JRMdN) to Universit\'e Paris-Saclay.
 We also thank Florent Michel for useful remarks during the mentioned visit.
 This work has been supported by Grant FIS2017-84368-P from Spain's MINECO.
 IC acknowledges support from the European Union's Horizon 2020 Research and Innovation Program under grant agreement No 820392 (PhoQuS) and from the Provincia Autonoma di Trento.